matutetandil/anyhide/README.md

 **You are solely responsible for ensuring your use complies with all applicable laws and regulations in your jurisdiction.** Legitimate uses include protecting personal privacy, secure communication, research, and educational purposes.

-By using KAMO, you agree that the authors bear no liability for any misuse or damages arising from the use of this software.
+By using Anyhide, you agree that the authors bear no liability for any misuse or damages arising from the use of this software.

 ## License